-“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater we would shortly descend into – and back out of – in the next few hours.
+“We’re going to WHAT?!” a fellow hiker said in disbelief when we looked at the massive volcanic crater of Mount Tarawera that we would shortly descend into – and back out of – in the next few hours.
 I could hardly believe my own eyes, but you know me: I’m always up for an adventure.

 During my multiple visits and lengthy stays in Rotorua, New Zealand, Mount Tarawera’s large flat-topped presence continually beckoned to me from the horizon.
 This formidable volcano with a violent history is a distinguished part of the Rotorua landscape.
 So I was over the moon when I was given a chance to do some crater walking on Mount Tarawera.

 New Zealand is a very active volcanic zone, as evidenced by White Island – New Zealand’s most active volcano, just off the coast.
 But you don’t have to leave the mainland to feel the presence of volcanic activity, past and present.
 Rotorua’s steaming sulphur pools and geysers give you the feeling that the ground could open up and swallow you at any given moment (before logic and good sense kick in and you realize the earth’s crust is a little heartier than that).